cceremuga/pypacket/README.md

 A simple CLI tool to receive, decode, log [APRS](http://www.aprs.org/) packets via rtl_fm ([RTL-SDR](http://osmocom.org/projects/sdr/wiki/rtl-sdr)) and [multimon-ng](https://github.com/EliasOenal/multimon-ng).
 This project serves as an open source experimental tool for research into the RF spectrum and APRS.

+Be warned, I probably over-engineered this quite extensively.
+Why?
+Well, it's a free-time project so I can do that with no loss but my own time.
+It's an outlet for perfectionism and Python learning.

 [![Build Status](https://travis-ci.org/cceremuga/pypacket.svg?branch=master)](https://travis-ci.org/cceremuga/pypacket) [![Coverage Status](https://coveralls.io/repos/github/cceremuga/pypacket/badge.svg?branch=master)](https://coveralls.io/github/cceremuga/pypacket?branch=master)

 ## Requirements

 The following are required to be installed and configured on your system.

 * Some form of Linux flavor.
-MacOS, possibly.
-Windows, doubtful.
+I build it on Manjaro.
+I run it 24/7 on a Raspberry Pi w/ Raspbian.
 * An RTL-SDR compatible device.
-* Python >= v3.5
+* Python >= v3.7
 * [rtl_fm](http://osmocom.org/projects/sdr/wiki/rtl-sdr)
 * [multimon-ng](https://github.com/EliasOenal/multimon-ng)
 * [pip](https://pypi.python.org/pypi/pip)